-It is believed that a typical domesticated cat understands around 30 human words.
-The cat’s name will be among these, alongside essential commands.
-Do not overuse your cat’s name, and never shout it in anger.
-Eventually, your cat will start to respond to its name.
+The average domesticated house cat understands about 30 human words.
+The cat’s name will be among these words, alongside other essential commands.
+Do not overuse your cat’s name, and never shout its name when you’re feeling angry.
+Eventually, your cat will start to respond positively to the use of its name.

 Table of Contents:

 You may assume that your cat does not know its own name.
 After all, it’s a common complaint that cats do not respond to calling.
-Scientific Reports confirm that cats differentiate their names from other words, though.
+However, Scientific Reports has found that cats differentiate their names from other words.

-The study played recordings of an owner’s voice engaged in general conversation.
-Animal Cognition explains that cats differentiate owners from other humans by voice.
+The study played recordings of an owner’s voice that was engaged in general conversation.
+Animal Cognition explains that cats tell people apart by voice.
 The cats engaged in this study soon tuned out after initial recognition as they were used to hearing their owners’ voices.

-A change occurred with the owner used the cat’s name in the recording.
-At this point, the cat’s ears pricked up and it showed more attention.
-This suggests that, amidst indecipherable conversational sounds, the cat understands use of its own name.
+A sudden change occurred with the owner used the cat’s name in the recording.
+At this point, the cat’s ears pricked up, and it started to show more attention.
+This suggests that, amidst indecipherable conversational sounds, cats understand the use of their own name.

 How Do Cats Recognize Their Names?

 Cats recognize their names through familiarity, so an owner’s voice will be automatically detected.
 The cat will hear its own name a lot, especially while interfacing directly with its owner.

 Perhaps more importantly, cats associate the sound of their name with pleasure.
 The use of a cat’s name may precede a treat, meal, or petting.
 This quickly teaches the cat that its name is worth responding to.

 Use your cat’s name sparingly.
 You want your cat to realize that names are very important.
 If you keep using its name, the sound will blend into the background along with other human words.